 Medical Editor: John P. Cunha, DO, FACOEP

 NuLytely (polyethylene glycol 3350, sodium chloride, sodium bicarbonate and potassium chloride) for Oral Solution is a combination a laxative and electrolytes used for bowel cleansing prior to colonoscopy and barium enema X-ray examination in adults.
-This medication is available in generic form.
-Common side effects include nausea, abdominal fullness, bloating, abdominal cramps, vomiting, and anal irritation.
+NuLytely is available in generic form.
+Common side effects of NuLytely include:

 The dose of NuLytely for adults is given at a rate of 240 mL (8 oz.) every 10 minutes, until the rectal effluent is clear or 4 liters are consumed.
 NuLytely may interact with laxatives, and may affect the absorption of other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, NuLytely should be taken only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.